psyraxaus/Prosim2GSX/Prosim2GSX/UI/EFB/Assets/Themes/ThemingGuide.md

 - **Theme doesn't load**: Check your JSON syntax for errors
 - **Colors look wrong**: Verify hex codes are in the correct format (#RRGGBB)
-- **Text is hard to read**: Adjust the contrast between text and background colors
+- **Text is hard to read**: Try adjusting your core colors for better contrast
 - **UI elements look strange**: Check your resource values for appropriate sizes
 - **Font rendering issues**:
   - Always use font families with fallbacks (e.g., "Arial, sans-serif")